AgrVanshika/arkouda-chatbot/README.md

 Whether you're a seasoned Arkouda user or just getting started, the Arkouda GPT-3.5 Query API is a convenient and powerful tool for getting the answers you need.

+In order to create your own customized Assistant, you can just FORK this repository and change the rules as per your need in `app.py` and follow the steps given below

+Prerequisites and procedure to run this:

+#### Step 1
+`pip install streamlit`
+`pip install openai`

+#### Step 2
+Open up a terminal over this repository and run `streamlit run app.py`

 Fun Fact: The above description was also written using GPT

 The code was inspired by my friend Advait's tweet [link](https://twitter.com/lifeofadvait/status/1637457907942817793?s=20)